laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 db: https://lamin.ai/laminlabs/arc-virtual-cell-atlas
 ---

-With 2.5B expression profiles that map on about 600M cells, the Arc Virtual Cell Atlas is the globally largest collection of uniformly processed scRNA-seq datasets.
+With 2.5B expression profiles that map to about 600M cells, the Arc Virtual Cell Atlas is the globally largest collection of uniformly processed scRNA-seq datasets.
 Arc distributes the atlas as 460k parquet and h5ad files on Google Cloud Storage.
 We present a mirror in a LaminDB instance to offer database queries by entities, a graphical user interface, and the lineage-aware sharing of datasets.